Today's Best Movies.

 Welcome to the Rodeo Drive-In, one of the first drive-in theatres to be built in Washington State (1949).
 We're one of 5 outdoor theatres now operating in Washington, and we're the only drive-in in the US with our particular name (Rodeo).
 Historical information about the Drive-In is available on our "All About Us" page.

 WASHINGTON'S LARGEST!
 With a capacity of nearly 1,000 cars, split among our 3 screens, the Rodeo is now the largest operating drive-in North of California, and among the oldest outdoor theatres in the country.

 ALL DIGITAL!
-In 2013, we made a major investment in the future of the Rodeo Drive-In, and joined the majority of US theatres that have converted from 35mm film to digital presentation.
+In 2013, we made a major investment in the future of the Rodeo Drive-In, and joined the majority of US theatres that have converted from film to digital presentation.
 You can learn about our digital conversion process on our picture pages.

 ANNUAL SEASON: Our average season runs from around mid-March through the end of September... or so.
 Weather and available films can lengthen (or shorten) the season a bit.
 We open 7 days a week from mid-May until Labor Day Weekend.
 At other times of the season we're open on Friday, Saturday and Sunday.
 Due to the popularity of area fireworks displays, the Drive-In is closed on July 4.

 ADMISSION: General Admission: $10, $7 for ages 12 and under, and Seniors 55+.
 4 and under, free.
 It's a great value for a double feature.